deco3500-2017/assigned-null/README.md

 currently studying.
 It also allowed us to better test our users using the map to discover and join study groups.

+Web App follows a Centralized Architecture with all device communicating with the same centralized server, serving the web app to device browser.
+The benefits of this is that we can maintain a consistant experience across all devices; android, iOS, PC.
+Only important device access we need is geolocation which is generally suported.
+If there were many users of our app this may not be an idea architecture as it is a signle point of failure.

 ### User Feedback and Evaluation

 User walkthroughs and tests were conducted of both the marvel and Web